Public vs. Private: Compliance

 “the act or process of complying to a desire, demand, proposal, or regimen or to coercion”.

 Now, if that statement was associated with a genie-in-a-bottle, well, we could really get behind that!
 “Now, genie, comply with all of the RFP’s requirements and award me the contract!”
 But, as we all know in procurement, compliance is nothing like rubbing a lamp.

 At the federal level, the office with the primary responsibility of establishing public procurement policies is the Office of Federal Procurement Policy (OFPP) in the Office of Management and Budget (OMB).
-The OMB was founded in 1970 and is located in Washington, D.C.
-This office holds a great deal of responsibility as it assists the sitting President with federal budgeting and oversees the Administration’s:
+The OMB was founded in 1970 and is located in Washington, DC.
+This office holds a great deal of responsibility.
+Primarily, it assists the sitting president with federal budgeting and oversees the administration’s:

 - financial management,

 - and regulatory policies.

 Further, it’s the office that, at the highest level, sets regulations that federal agencies must abide by when they acquire goods and services.

 The OFPP ensures that a federal agency “spends money wisely and eliminates waste and abuse of taxpayer dollars.”
 This policy sets government-wide procurement policies, regulations and procedures to specifically “promote economy, efficiency, and effectiveness in acquisition processes”.

 Beyond federal rules and regulations, each level of public government has its own set of policies that businesses need to adhere to.
 State, county and local laws further regulate businesses.
 And, not to make it any easier for businesses, these regulations are often guided by regional beliefs and are seemingly contradictory.
 Case in point: New Jersey laws require gas station attendants to pump gas and forbid citizens from doing it themselves, while literally next door in New York, drivers must pump their own gas as there usually are no attendants available to assist.